AndreaJens/DigimonRumbleArenaTrainingTools/README.md

 * I haven't tested this script with either the JP or the PAL version of the game, thus I cannot guarantee for it to work with those too;
 * The script needs BizHawk version 2.5.2 or higher to work.
 Version 2.2 or lower won't show the life values;
 * When the game is set to full screen, the training options won't be scaled, causing visual artifacts;
-* Actions after damage are still pretty buggy, as I cannot syncrhonize them with the end of the hitsun.
-So far, block and crouch block work flawlessly, but other actions may have consistent delay.

 # Acknowledgements
 * Bizhawk's Memory Watch and Memory Search utilities + all its Lua tools, which made this possible;